Agentic Much? Adoption of Coding Agents on GitHub: RQ3: contexts of use of coding agents

 The data shows some differences but overall most single programming languages see comparable commit ratios within $\pm$10\%.
 Surprisingly, languages such as C, C++ or Rust who were expected to have lower commit ratios, due to their low-level nature, are in the middle of the pack, with close to the same median as all programming languages overall.
 Widely used languages such as Javascript, Python, Java have also median commit ratios close to the overall median.

-Interestingly, some less popular languages such as Dart, Swift, or Kotlin, have commit ratios comparable to the most popular languages.
+Interestingly, some less popular languages such as Dart, Swift, have commit ratios comparable to the most popular languages{, while Kotlin and Julia even have relatively higher commit ratios}.
 This shows that coding agents have some usefulness beyond the very popular languages with ample training data.
 However, less established languages such as GraphQL, SCSS, Svelte and Elixir are trailing in median commit ratio compared to the others.
 Doing this analysis for additional languages would be interesting, but our filters reduce the number of repositories, preventing this analysis.

-The leaders are Shell, HTML and PowerShell which have medians up to nearly 8\% above the overall median.
+{Some languages are positive outliers, notably R and Batch, although the relatively low number of projects prevents us to make strong conclusions.} The leaders{Among more established languages, the leaders are C\#}, Shell, HTML, and PowerShell which have medians up to nearly 8\% above the overall median.
 Shell languages are good use cases for coding agents: they typically are small-size scripts, in languages that are common, yet are used less frequently day-to-day by developers.

 Notice that there is a high variance in commit ratio for most programming languages.
 Most commit-level adopters have commit ratios under the 20\% but there are always some projects with very high commit ratio from 40\% up to 100\%.
 This is reflected in the upper quartile, which tends to be higher than in \Cref{fig:commit-adoption-by-topic}.